 3. Receive your certificate from Leafwell

 This is a certificate which says that your doctor recommends you become a cannabis patient under the state’s current laws and this certificate is required to apply for your MMJ Card.
-It will be emailed to you immediately after your successful appointment.
-For most state programs, you can then use this PDF to apply further

 4. Final steps to be clarified by South Dakota government

 As and when more details are released, we’ll provide you with more details here.

 Once you’ve been approved, you’ll receive a medical card and can legally purchase up to 3 oz of medical marijuana in South Dakota.